Zuhayr553/Zuhayr-Uni-Wien/README.md

 **Localization Management:** Uses flutter gen-l10n for generating Dart code from ARB files.
 Add or modify strings in ARB files (lib/l10n) and run flutter gen-l10n to update localized strings across the app.
 Generated code includes access methods for localized strings and supports dynamic language switching.

+## Additional Technologies

+- **Routing:** Utilizes go_router for routing within the application.
+- **Local Data Storage:** Uses shared_preferences for storing local data such as user preferences, like dark mode settings.

 ## Project Structure
  The project follows a modular structure with separation of concerns and clean architecture principles.
+ I have used a feature first project structure and every feature has a presentation(pages), domain(models) and data(providers) in this case adhering to clean code principles.